ABOUT THE AUTHOR:

 ABOUT THE BOOK

-If you would like to read the first chapter of Swept Away, go HERE.
+If you would like to read the first chapter of A Stitch in Crime, go HERE.